 Nestled near the center of Scranton is the Geneva House, a Presbyterian Senior Living community offering affordable living for seniors aged 62 and older (income limits apply).
 Geneva House is conveniently located near I-81, and offers residents access to community activities, a computer room, lounge, sunroom with a kitchenette and a front porch with comfortable seating.
 Dozens of restaurants and shops are nearby, and there’s always plenty to do in Scranton.

-With so many great Pennsylvania locations for aging adults, it's hard to make the wrong decision.
+With so many great assisted living facilities in Pennsylvania for aging adults, it's hard to make the wrong decision.
 If you’re starting your retirement journey and are visiting several communities, bring along a copy of our Senior Community Evaluation Checklist to make sure you're asking the right questions.